 All you need to know about product liability in Latvian pharma.
-Prepared in association with TGS Baltic, a leading law firm in Latvia, this is an extract from The Pharma Legal Handbook: Baltics, available to purchase here for USD 99.
+Prepared in association with TGS Baltic, a leading law firm in Latvia, this is an extract from The Pharma Legal Handbook: Baltics, available to purchase here for GBP 99.

 1. What types of liability are recognized in your jurisdiction?

-Tort law-based claims can be brought on the basis of the law On Liability for Defects in Product or Service (strict liability), or on the basis of the Civil Law providing (fault-based liability).
+Tort law-based claims can be brought on the basis of the Law on Liability for Defects in Product or Service (strict liability), or on the basis of the Civil Law providing (fault-based liability).
 The scope of liability that can be claimed on the basis of Product Liability Law is limited to damages to the life or health of an individual (e.g., disease or injury) and damages to property.

 Contractual liability can be claimed on basis of the Civil Law and Consumer Rights Protection Law.

-Administrative liability can be imposed by competent institutions in the form of fines, orders to take particular actions, prohibition to engage in particular actions for breach of certain statutory requirements under the Product Liability Law, the Products and Services Safety Law, the Consumer Rights Protection Law, and other applicable laws.
+Administrative liability can be imposed by competent institutions in the form of fines, orders to take particular actions, prohibition to engage in particular actions for breach of certain statutory requirements under the Pharmaceutical Law, Product Liability Law, the Products and Services Safety Law, the Consumer Rights Protection Law, and other applicable laws.